Arnav-Kumar1/mnist_digit_prediction/README.md

 ### Deployment Guide

-For detailed instructions on deploying this project on Amazon EC2, we recommend watching the tutorial video on the Campus X YouTube channel:
+For detailed instructions on deploying this project on Amazon EC2, I recommend watching the tutorial video on the Campus X YouTube channel:

 - ** Deployment Tutorial Video on Campus X
 - **URL:** [Model Deployment on EC2](https://www.youtube.com/watch?v=_rwNTY5Mn40)